-As noted above, these standards have been a central consideration in guiding the work of the Board.
+These standards have been a central consideration in guiding the work of the Board.
 Its importance cannot be overlooked, and the pervading influence of the standards was consistently reflected in our deliberations.
 In balancing the public interest and privacy rights, the Board voted consistently that the precept of a "presumption to disclosure" prevailed in every case where we believed that there was salient information relative to the assassination.

-Our relations with the agencies often faltered over the "clear and convincing evidence of harm" standard, as this was a new criterion for them.
+Our relations with the agencies often faltered over the "clear and convincing evidence of harm" standard.
+This was not only a new criterion for them, but it placed the burden on them to explain why a document should remain shrouded in secrecy.
 This occasioned conflict and misunderstanding, especially as the agencies complained that satisfying the test entailed unwarranted expenditure of funds for which they were hard-pressed.
-The Board had little choice, however, than to insist on the provisions, and the agencies ultimately have learned, in general, how to satisfy the Board's expectations with respect to that provision.
+The Board, however, insisted on adherence to the legislative provisions, and the agencies ultimately learned, in general, how to satisfy the Board's expectations.

-While reviewing records, we observed that our relations with the agencies seemed to have followed a remarkably similar course from agency to agency.

-Initially, we found that they sent public relations staff to participate in our meetings, to advise us of their effort in trying to fulfill the goals of the legislation, and to assure us that their policies pertaining to restricting access to federal documents were based on tried and true perceptions of the importance of the twin concepts of "national security" and the "privacy" of individual citizens.
+While reviewing records, we observed that our relations with the agencies followed a remarkably similar course.
+Initially, we found that they sent public relations and declassification staff to participate in our meetings, to advise us of their effort in trying to fulfill the goals of the legislation, and to assure us that their policies pertaining to restricting access to federal documents were based on tried and true concepts of "national security" and " individual privacy."
 Essentially, we were asked to trust their judgment and to understand how these important twin concepts informed their work.
-It is also the case that the agencies initially approached the mandate of the Act as they would a F.O.I.A. request.
-They soon learned-with the prompting of Review Board staff-that the provisions of the Act were different and that a change in response would be necessary to meet the higher standard to sustain restricted access.
+It is also the case that the agencies initially approached the mandate of the Act as they would a FOIA request.
+They soon learned-with the prompting of Review Board staff-that the provisions of the JFK Act were different and that a change in response was necessary to meet the higher standard to sustain restricted access.
+As this process moved forward, the agencies invariably bringing operations personnel into the discussions.

-Fortunately, the Act contained very specific criteria stating that the agencies had to produce "clear and convincing evidence of harm" if redactions were to be sustained.
-This standard is difficult to achieve for records thirty-five years old, and the agencies faced extremely time-consuming-and expensive-procedures in order to meet that standard.
-Where they were able to show that agents or informants, for example, faced danger (organized crime informants living in the same city as they had back then, for example), we voted to sustain not releasing their names, but used the substitute language provision of the statute to state that the name of a protected agent or informant is recorded here.
+Fortunately, the JFK Act contained specific criteria stating that the agencies had to produce "clear and convincing evidence of harm" if redactions were to be sustained.
+This standard is difficult to achieve for records thirty-five years old, and the agencies faced time-consuming-and expensive-procedures in order to meet that standard.
+Where the agencies demonstrated that agents or informants, for example, faced danger (organized crime informants living in the same city as they had back then, for example), we voted to sustain not releasing their names, but used the substitute language provision of the statute.